 - The government announced a new online tool, "Find financial help during COVID-19", to help individuals and businesses determine which government benefits programs best meet their needs. - Employment Insurance - Employment Insurance (EI) sickness benefits provide up to 15 weeks of income replacement and is available to eligible claimants who are unable to work because of illness, injury or quarantine, to allow them time to restore their health and return to work.
-Canadians quarantined can apply for Employment Insurance (EI) sickness benefits. - If you are eligible, visit the EI sickness benefits page to apply. - Service Canada is ready to support Canadians affected by COVID-19 and placed in quarantine, with the following support actions: - The one-week waiting period for EI sickness benefits will be waived for new claimants who are quarantined so they can be paid for the first week of their claim - Establishing a new dedicated toll-free phone number to support enquiries related to waiving the EI sickness benefits waiting period - People claiming EI sickness benefits due to quarantine will not have to provide a medical certificate - People who cannot complete their claim for EI sickness benefits due to quarantine may apply later and have their EI claim backdated to cover the period of delay - Employer Top-up of Employees' EI Sickness Benefits - An employer can establish a Supplementary Unemployment Benefit Plan (SUBP) to top up employees' EI benefits during a period of unemployment due to a temporary layoff for, among other things, sickness.
+Canadians quarantined can apply for Employment Insurance (EI) sickness benefits. - If you are eligible, visit the EI sickness benefits page to apply. - Service Canada is ready to support Canadians affected by COVID-19 and placed in quarantine, with the following support actions: - The one-week waiting period for EI sickness benefits will be waived for new claimants who are quarantined so they can be paid for the first week of their claim - Establishing a new dedicated toll-free phone number to support enquiries related to waiving the EI sickness benefits waiting period - People claiming EI sickness benefits due to quarantine will not have to provide a medical certificate - People who cannot complete their claim for EI sickness benefits due to quarantine may apply later and have their EI claim backdated to cover the period of delay - EI regulations were amended to temporarily waive the waiting period for EI claimants who establish a new claim between January 31, 2021, and September 25, 2021. - Additionally, the government waived the waiting period for EI sickness claims established on or after September 27, 2020, for a period of one year.
+The waiting period was also waived for all EI claims established between September 27, 2020, and October 25, 2020. - Claims will be automatically processed with this new waiver typically processing within 14 days, and eligible claimants should receive their benefit payments 2-3 business days after they have completed their bi-weekly reports.
+Workers are not required to take additional steps to receive the support they need. - Employer Top-up of Employees' EI Sickness Benefits - An employer can establish a Supplementary Unemployment Benefit Plan (SUBP) to top up employees' EI benefits during a period of unemployment due to a temporary layoff for, among other things, sickness.
 Unless a SUBP is registered with Service Canada and meets specific requirements, it will be treated as income and EI benefits received by the employee may be reduced.
 For more information about SUBPs, see s.
-37(1) of the Employment Insurance Regulations (SOR/96-332). - Transition from CERB to Employment Insurance (EI) - Canada Recovery Benefits Act introduced three new temporary recovery benefits for Canadian who are unable to work for reasons related to COVID-19 effectively accepting applications from October 5, 2020 (CRCB & CRSC) and October 12, 2020 (CRB) until September 2021: - Canada Recovery Caregiving Benefit (CRCB) - 1. provides \$500 per week for up to 26 weeks per household of workers unable to work for at least 50% of the week because they must care for a child under the age of 12 or family member because schools, day-cares or care facilities are closed due to COVID-19, or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19. - 2. benefits are paid on a weekly basis, meaning eligible individuals have to reapply each week they are eligible. - Canada Recovery Sickness Benefit (CRSB) - provides \$500 per week for up to a maximum of two weeks for workers who are unable to work for at least 50% of the week because they contracted COVID-19, self-isolated for reasons related to COVID-19, or have underlying conditions, are undergoing treatments or have contracted other sicknesses that, in the opinion of a medical practitioner, nurse practitioner, person in authority, government or public health authority, would make them more susceptible to COVID-19. - 2. benefits are paid on a weekly basis, meaning eligible individuals have to reapply each week they are eligible.
+37(1) of the Employment Insurance Regulations (SOR/96-332). - Transition from CERB to Employment Insurance (EI) - Canada Recovery Benefits Act introduced three new temporary recovery benefits for Canadian who are unable to work for reasons related to COVID-19 effectively accepting applications from September 27, 2020 (CRCB, CRSC, & CRB) until September 25, 2021: - Canada Recovery Caregiving Benefit (CRCB) - 1. provides \$500 per week for up to 38 weeks per household of workers unable to work for at least 50% of the week because they must care for a child under the age of 12 or family member because schools, day-cares or care facilities are closed due to COVID-19, or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19. - 2. benefits are paid on a weekly basis, meaning eligible individuals have to reapply each week they are eligible.